 The collection is one of only a few sources for the publications of the Rosicrucian Order's Crotona Fellowship.
 Pamphlets such as Rosicrucian Philosophy: Pointers for Students and Secrets of the Rosicrucians were published by the Crotona Press, as were plays by its founder, George Sullivan, writing as Alex Mathews e.g. Twilight on the Threshold: a Mystic Play.
-Digitised versions of many of these publications can be found on Internet Archive
+Digitised versions of many of these publications can be found on our Southampton Digital Library or Internet Archive

 The books on mythology, hermeticism, freemasonry, mesmerism and alchemy give an indication of the range of interests of the Fellowship and there are also books by and about those associated with earlier Rosicrucian groups such as Francis Bacon and Robert Fludd.

 Extent: 140 books ranging in date from the 16th century to the 20th century.

 Location and Access

 The Rosicrucian Collection is part of Special Collections on level 4 of the Hartley Library and items are fetched for use in the Archives, Manuscripts and Rare Books Search Room.

 The Search Room is open Tuesday-Thursday 1000-1600.
 All visits are by prior appointment and all visitors will be required to book their visit and to order their material at least 1 working day in advance.

 Bookings are made by emailing Archives@soton.ac.uk providing details of name, University ID number (members of the University of Southampton only), permanent residential address and contact details, date of visit and list of items to be consulted.